arnau/cloudflare-flusher/README.md

 # Flusher

-Small utility to flush Greypistachio's cache at Cloud Flare.
+Small utility to flush Cloud Flare's cache for a given URL.

 ## Requirements